University of Tennessee system: Other units

 The University of Tennessee system has several other units that provide service to the state of Tennessee and to the nation.

 University of Tennessee Institute of Agriculture

 The Institute of Agriculture is composed of the Agricultural Experiment Station, UT Extension, and Knoxville's Herbert College of Agriculture and College of Veterinary Medicine.
 The institute has a presence in all 95 counties through its educational programs in agriculture, home economics, resource development, and 4-H programs.

 University of Tennessee Institute of Public Service

 The Institute for Public Service was created in 1971 as a part of the university "to provide continuing research and technical assistance to state and local government and industry and to meet more adequately the need for information and research in business and government."
-Components include the County Technical Assistance Service, the Municipal Technical Advisory Service, the Center for Industrial Services, the Law Enforcement Innovation Center, and the Naifeh Center for Effective Leadership.
+Components include the County Technical Assistance Service, the Municipal Technical Advisory Service, the Center for Industrial Services, the Center for Local Planning, the Law Enforcement Innovation Center, the Naifeh Center for Effective Leadership, the Tennessee Language Center and the SMART Initiative.